Kobe Bryant Crash Text Messages: What They Say & Reveal

 Here’s what you need to know:

-In-Flight Text Messages & Texts the Day Before the Kobe Bryant Crash Discussed Weather Updates
+In-Flight Text Messages & Texts the Day Before Kobe Bryant’s Crash Discussed Weather Updates

 Kobe Bryant has been named the final cover athlete of @NBA2K